 Where to Sleep

 After security checkpoints close for the night, all passengers are restricted to the landside areas, and must re-clear security the next day when the checkpoints re-open.
 There are reportedly some couches behind a fireplace on the second floor that can be accessed by stairway separate from the main stairs.
 Public service announcements and cold temperatures may be the biggest sleep hindrances so consider bringing extra layers or a sleeping bag, and earplugs/noise-cancelling headphones.
 For uninterrupted sleep, there are some hotels within a quick shuttle ride of the airport.
-See Airport Hotels in the airport guide below.
+See Airport Hotels in the guide below or read some traveller airport reviews for more tips.

 If sleeping in Colorado Springs Airport does not appeal to you, there are hotels near the airport that offer free airport shuttle: